 Lymph nodes may be removed at the same time as your thyroid gland.
 Your pathologist will examine each lymph node carefully for tumour cells.
 Lymph nodes that show tumour cells are described as positive while those that do not show any tumour called are describe as negative.

-Why is this important?
 Because NIFTP is a pre-cancerous tumour, no tumour cells should be found in any of the lymph nodes examined.